Table of Contents

 Q: Do I need any special equipment for these yoga poses?

 A: One of the best things about yoga is how little you need to get started.
 A yoga mat is nice for cushioning and grip, especially on hard floors, but if you don’t have one, a carpet or some grass is just fine.
-Your body is the only gear you need.
-Just find a little open space and you’re ready.

 Q: I’m new to yoga.
 Are these poses really for someone like me?